 Tanzania’s mammal populations are impressive, both in their diversity and in their robustness, but for avid birders, safari might be even more exciting.
-Over 1,100 bird species have been spotted in Tanzania (either living there or passing through on migration), making it an ideal destination for bird-watchers to catch a glimpse of some favorite species in their natural habitats.
+Over 1,100 bird species have been spotted in Tanzania (either living there or passing through on migration), making it an ideal destination for bird-watchers to catch a glimpse of some of their favorite birds of Africa.

 While you’re there, keep a lookout for: